 What is Water?

-Water can be simply defined as the natural, precious and essential requirement of life.
-Water is found abundantly on our planet earth.
+Water is precious, fundamental and the most essential substances required for the existence of life on earth.
+Water is found naturally, abundantly on our planet earth.
 About two-thirds of the total earth’s surface is covered with water.
 It is a transparent, odourless and tasteless inorganic molecule composed of hydrogen and oxygen.

 Uses of Water